Patrick Dourado

-Patrocicio "Patrick" Dourado (born 23 June 1939) is an Indian playwright, theatre director, singer, composer, and ghostwriter known for his work in Konkani films and tiatr (theatre) productions.
-In a career span of more than six decades, he has written scripts for more than 100 tiatrs, starting in 1957 at the age of 18.
+Patrocicio "Patrick" Dourado (23 June 1939 – 8 May 2026) was an Indian playwright, theatre director, singer, composer and ghostwriter known for his work in Konkani films and tiatr (theatre) productions.
+In a career span of more than six decades, he had written scripts for more than 100 tiatrs, starting in 1957 at the age of 18.

 Early life

 Dourado, being the eldest of his three siblings, hailed from a financially disadvantaged background.

 Following the loss of her husband, Dourado's widowed mother took on the role of a domestic worker, earning 12 annas or ₹0.75 in her efforts to provide for and raise their three children.

 Career

-Dourado embarked on his journey in Konkani theatre at a tender age of approximately 18, when he successfully produced his inaugural play, Nagounnechi Girestkai.
+Dourado embarked on his journey in Konkani theatre at the age of approximately 18, when he successfully produced his inaugural play, Nagounnechi Girestkai.
 With the support of his local acquaintances, the play was staged during the chapel feast at Pedda-Benaulim on 12 October 1957.
 The cast members included Xavie (Bhatagoto), Jack Mendes, Santan Fernandes, and Francis Koloi.
 While Dourado had completed the script for the play, he encountered challenges in composing the accompanying cantos or songs due to his limited knowledge in musical composition.
 In search of guidance, Dourado approached a fellow villager named Caetano Piedade Fernandes, who possessed a wealth of experience in songwriting.
 Fernandes agreed to assist Dourado but not before imparting a lengthy lecture to him.

-Dourado made his debut in the realm of tiatrs, receiving commendation from the audience for his maiden production.
+He made his debut in the realm of tiatrs, receiving commendation from the audience for his maiden production.
 This initial success served as a catalyst for his subsequent endeavors in tiatr writing.
 Demonstrating his creative prowess, Dourado authored an additional series of six tiatrs, namely Vodilunchem Utor (Elder's Word), Zolmachem Ghor (Birth House), Caitan Amcho Xezari (Caitan, Our Neighbour), Lembddo Bhatkar, and Aplam ani Chaplam.
 As of 2011, his prolific contributions to the genre encompassed a catalog of over 100 khell-tiatrs, including works such as Ghatki Bhoinn (Traitor Sister), Ostori (Woman), and Mira.
 Dourado's artistic explorations extended beyond conventional norms, as evidenced by his ventures into experimental terrain on the tiatr stage.
 Notably, he undertook the scripting and direction of two productions exclusively featuring female performers-namely, Doyall Kallzacho (Kind Hearted) and Oxem Ghoddtta.